Alien166/ATWLTD-Task/README.md

 ---

-# LAMP Stack on AWS Cloud
+# sub task #2 : LAMP Stack on AWS Cloud

 Test the Public  via a public URL on http://3.89.204.96/index.php  .